argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 # Welcome to

-## Argilla is a platform to build high-quality datasets
+## Argilla is a platform to build high-quality AI datasets

 If you need support join the [Argilla Slack community](https://join.slack.com/t/rubrixworkspace/shared_invite/zt-whigkyjn-a3IUJLD7gDbTZ0rKlvcJ5g)